syncfusion-content/winui-docs/winui/Circular-Charts/DataLabels.md

 ## Applying Series Fill

-[UseSeriesPalette](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_UseSeriesPalette) property is used to set the `Fill` of the series to the data label background.
+The [UseSeriesPalette](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_UseSeriesPalette) property is used to set the `Fill` of the series to the data label background.

 {% tabs %}